fac-17/Autsera/README.md

 ## The App
-Currently the app is a Minimum Viable Product (MVP) primarily focussing on three places with up to five interactions each.
+Currently the app is a Minimum Viable Product (MVP) for tablet use only, focussing on three places with up to five interactions each.
+The codebase includes a data.js file which allows the product owner to add places and interactions easily.

 The game requires the user to navigate through different places, collecting stars along the way by decoding social interactions.